Home » All the best vegan recipes from Sweeter than Oats » Easy Vegan Pumpkin or Squash Soup

 • Stock.
 I use Marigold vegetable bouillon powder as it has a really nice flavour, but again, use your favourite brand.

-• Using a spoon, scoop out the seeds and fibres.
-Discard those bits.
+Using a spoon, scoop out the fibres and seeds and discard.

 Try my other Pumpkin Recipes